iamjohnford/gusher/README.md

 GNU [Guile](http://www.gnu.org/software/guile/) extension environment to host applications written in [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29).
-Each gusher web application runs as a free-standing dedicated web server, but will typically be proxied by a general-purpose web server such as apache or nginx.
+Each gusher web application runs as a free-standing web server, but will typically be proxied by a general-purpose web server such as apache or nginx.
 Features include: